joshwadd/Lane-Line-Identification/README.md

 The pipeline presented so far does quite a good job at identifying lines associated with the lane lines on the road.
 However there are still some issue with the processing pipeline in its current form.

-- Edges multiple edges are associated with a given lane line
+- Multiple edges are associated with a given lane line

 - Some lane lines are only partially recognized